OWASP/owasp.github.io/_posts/2024-11-12-more-than-a-password-day-2024.md

 - Strong password (long, randomly generated and unique)
 - Multi-factor authentication / two-step verification

+Password managers allow you to have unique, strong passwords for each site, and can help you identify weak or reused passwords.

 ## Add layers of security

 Additional security measures can help prevent phishing and other attacks, if used in addition to your password.

 - A hardware security key (or token)
 - An authenticator app

+Password managers often come with a built-in authenticator app, which can be used to secure your accounts.

 ## Use a password manager